-Haematopus species use their laterally compressed bill to feed on bivalves and other marine invertebrate (Sabine 2005, Nol 1989).
-They open bivalves by rapid stabbing to sever the adductor muscle that holds the shells together (Nol and Humphrey 1994).
+Haematopus species use their laterally compressed bill to feed on bivalves and other marine invertebrates (Nol 1989, Sabine 2005).
+They open bivalves by rapid stabbing to sever the adductor muscle that holds the shells together (Nol & Humphrey 1994).
 Their specialized diet presumably reduces competition for food resources with other species.
 Where Haematopus species coexist, differences in preferred habitats and/or the morphology of their bills (length and width) segregate their foraging roles (Lauro & Nol 1995a, b).
 For instance, Pacheco & Castilla (2000) found that in northern Chile H. palliatus pitanay feeds most frequently on soft-bodied tunicates, while H. ater favors prey with calcareous shells, such as limpets, snails, mussels, and sea urchins.
-While direct competition would appear to be limited, a number of studies have documented kleptoparasitism of H. palliatus by gulls (Laridae), including two studies at Mar Chiquita lagoon, Buenos Aires Province, Argentina.
-Martinez & Bachmann (1997) found that oystercatchers lost 30% of 136 prey items to Brown-hooded Gulls (Larus maculipennis), Greyheaded Gulls (L. cirrocephalus), and Band-tailed Gulls (L. belcheri); Khatchikian et al. (2002) consider the influence of environmental variables on the occurrence and success of kleptoparasitism by the same species, recording a total of 358 kleptoparasitic attempts (at a rate of 1.2 ± 1.3 attempts per 5 minutes) of which 42% of attempts were successful.
+While direct competition would appear to be limited, a number of studies have documented kleptoparasitism of H. palliatus by gulls Laridae, including two studies at Mar Chiquita lagoon, Buenos Aires Province, Argentina.
+Martinez & Bachmann (1997) found that oystercatchers lost 30% of 136 prey items to Brown-hooded Gulls Larus maculipennis, Grey-headed Gulls L. cirrocephalus, and Band-tailed Gulls L. belcheri; Khatchikian et al. (2002) consider the influence of environmental variables on the occurrence and success of kleptoparasitism by the same species, recording a total of 358 kleptoparasitic attempts (at a rate of 1.2 ± 1.3 attempts per five minutes) of which 42% of attempts were successful.
 Human activities (such as expansion of the fishing industry and waste disposal practices) can lead to increases in gull populations, which could lead to an increased incidence of kleptoparasitism, in addition to increased direct predation.